zer0cache/matic-docs/docs/zkEVM/protocol/introduction.md

 :::

-The Trusted Aggregator should run a zkEVM node in **Aggregator mode** and must control a specific Ethereum account enforced in an Consensus Contract.
+The Trusted Aggregator should run a zkEVM node in **Aggregator mode** and must control a specific Ethereum account enforced in a Consensus Contract.

 ### Consensus Contract